publicscience/argos/readme.md

 ---

 ## Evaluation
-You can also evaluate the quality of some of the algorithms, such as clustering.
+You can also evaluate the quality of some of the algorithms (currently only the article=>event and event=>story clustering).

 The project comes with a set of data to use for evaluation, located in `manage/data/evaluation/`.
-It is a very small dataset which only captures a small domain of the news taht is out there, so at some point I'd like to have a larger and broader one available.
+It is a *very* small dataset which only captures a small domain of the news that is out there, so at some point I'd like to have a larger and broader one available.

 The evaluation commands run either the event or story clustering on this